TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.5.md

 ---

-And he asked them, How many loaves have ye?
-And they said, Seven.
+He asked them, "How many loaves do you have?"
+They said, "Seven."